 All Along the Watchtower

-To be released by Epicenter/Coffeetown Press in the summer of 2019.
-(No cover yet.)
+To be released by Epicenter/Coffeetown Press on Oct.
+8, 2019.

 (This novel is nearing completion and is the 4th book in the Jake Rossiter and Miss Jenkins hardboiled mystery series.)

 It’s 1949, and Seattle PI Jake Rossiter is accused of murdering Ma Pugnetti, the female leader of Seattle’s most notorious gang.
 The problem?
 Jake has amnesia.
 Worse, he’s on the run in a stolen police car not knowing whether he killed her or not.
 Even worse, he’s pursued not only by the cops, but by Pugnetti’s gang of hoodlums.
 He can’t do squat if he can’t remember squat.
 Then again, he’s Jake Rossiter, and he’ll find a way through the convolutions of his memory and the convoluted mystery itself even if it kills him.
 And it may do just that.

 Rat City was a Shamus Award nominee for Best First P.I.
 Novel of 2001.

 Curt received a Star of Washington Award for his novel Sayonaraville from the Western Washington Barnes & Noble Booksellers.

 He was named a finalist for Adult Genre Fiction by the Pacific Northwest Writers Association in 2000.